oconnorian3/emerald-isle-jewelry/README.md

 **Navigation**

  * Navigation bar with logo and links
- * Navigation bar with account login logo which allows customer access or create an account
+ * Navigation bar with account login logo which allows customers access or create an account
  * Navigation bar with shopping bag logo which allows user view their total and their shopping bag
  * Responsive menu which collapes into a burger on small to medium screens
  * Search bar so user can search for what they want as opposed to trawling through product pages